-In March 2017, Guam's law raised the legal age to use or purchase tobacco products from 18 to 21 starting Jan.
+In March 2017, Guam's law raised the legal age to use or purchase tobacco/nicotine products from 18 to 21 starting Jan.
 1, 2018.
 Guam's youth smoking rate is the highest in the nation.
-Smoking rates on Guam have declined in recent years to 27.4 percent, but still remain higher than the national average of 17.5 percent.
+Smoking rates on Guam have declined in 2017 to 13.2percent among Guam high school students, but still remain higher than the national average for US high school students of 8.8 percent.